glangmead/longhead/content/courses/code2026/index.md

 * Automate the Boring Stuff, 3rd ed.: [SQLite Databases](https://automatetheboringstuff.com/3e/chapter16.html).

 ### git

+Software is stored in git because it lets you go backwards and forwards in the change history, with metadata about who changed what, and with the ability to mark certain states with release tags.
+It also lets people go off on a new branch while others fix bugs on the old branch.
+It fits the software engineering discipline.

 * [What's version control and GitHub?](https://technically.dev/posts/whats-version-control-and-github) (Technically): `presentation_final_final_2.pptx` analogy.
 * Glossary: [version control](https://technically.dev/universe/version-control), [branch](https://technically.dev/universe/branch), [pull request](https://technically.dev/universe/pull-request), [merging](https://technically.dev/universe/merging).